WeChat: WeChat Pay

-Enterprise WeChat
+WeCom

 For work purposes, companies and business communication, a special version of WeChat called WeCom (formally known as Enterprise WeChat (or Qiye Weixin) and WeChat Work before Nov 2020) was launched in 2016.
 The app was meant to help employees separate work from private life.
 In addition to the usual chat features, the program let companies and their employees keep track of annual leave days and expenses that need to be reimbursed, employees could ask for time off or clock in to show they were at work.

-WeChat Mini Program
+Mini Programs

 In 2017, WeChat launched a feature called "Mini Programs" (小程序).
 A mini program is an app within an app.
 Business owners can create mini apps in the WeChat system, implemented using proprietary versions of CSS, JavaScript, and templated XML JavaScript with proprietary APIs.
 Users may install these inside the WeChat app.
 In January 2018, WeChat announced a record of 580,000 mini programs.
 With one Mini Program, consumers could scan the Quick Response code using their mobile phone at a supermarket counter and pay the bill through the user's WeChat mobile wallet.
 WeChat Games have received huge popularity, with its "Jump Jump" game attracting 400 million players in less than 3 days and attaining 100 million daily active users in just two weeks after its launch, as of January 2018.
 Ever since WeChat Mini Program's Launch, the daily active user count of WeChat Mini Programs are increasing dramatically.
 In 2017, there were only 160 million daily active users, however, the number reached 450 million in 2021.